Design Thinking Workshop for Tumo.org

 TUMO is a new kind of after school learning institution in Yerevan, Armenia.
 It offers students aged 12 - 18 extra curriculum classes and workshops in areas of creative technology.
 Whereas public schools in Armenia focus on traditional academia, TUMO provides a dynamic, inspiring and progressive learning environment where students are in charge of their own learning.

-Conversations with staff and students have shown that problems exist in student registration, communication, curriculum variety and content creation and the learning impact of the interactive path.
-These issues were causing dissatisfaction within the TUMO community, and the workshop was designed for staff to approach these problems with a design thinker mindset.
+Conversations with the director, staff and students have shown that problems exist in student registration, communication, content creation and the learning impact of the interactive path.
+These issues were causing dissatisfaction within the TUMO community, and our 3-week workshop was designed to brainstorm and be creative for new ideas on how to improve the student experience at TUMO.

 "How can we improve the student's experience at TUMO?"